A Guide to the Cannes Lions Awards

 First time entering?

 If this is your first time entering, we suggest reading through this guide in order.
 It covers everything you’ll need to know at each stage of your entry journey.
-From how to select the most appropriate categories for your work, to guidance on how to craft your entry, right through to what happens during the Festival in June.
+From how to select the most appropriate categories for your work, to guidance on how to craft your entry, right through to what happens once you’ve submitted your work.

 And if you still have questions or can’t find what you’re looking for, our Awards team is on hand to help.